konmenel/cpp_practice/joker_cal/README.md

 # To run
 To run the application open a terminal on the directory of the binaries and type:
 ```
->>./joker_cal <target-probability> <jackpot> <total-number-of-tickets> <options>
+> ./joker_cal <target-probability> <jackpot> <total-number-of-tickets> <options>
 ```
 `<target-probability>` is the percentage in decimal format (i.e. 0.5 for 50%) `<jackpot>` Optional.
 The value of the jackpot in euros.
 `<otal-number-of-tickets>` Optional.
 The estimate of the amount of ticket being sold.
-`<options>` Currently not implemented. `-o` to desplay results of calculation on screen.
+`<options>` Currently not implemented. `-o` to display results results during the calculation process.

+Alternatively, you can just run the binary (.exe) without any arguments and fill the answers in the program.

-# How "Joker" works
+# How Joker works
-To win joker you have to correctly guess 5 number from the first field and 1 from the second field.
+To win Joker you have to correctly guess 5 number from the first field and 1 from the second field.
 The first field contains 45 number and the second 20.

 # How the tool works
 ## Probability for at least 1 win.